FLUSEC-25-26/Flusec_LLM-Driven-Flutter-VS-Code-Extension/README.md

-Perfect ✅ — here’s a clean, **professional `README.md`** you can use for your overall *FluSec* VS Code extension (covers the full integrated project, not just your component).

-It’s written clearly so both your group and supervisors understand the purpose, structure, and setup.

----

 # 🧠 FluSec – LLM-Driven Flutter Security Extension for VS Code

 **FluSec** is a VS Code extension that performs **static security analysis** on Flutter/Dart projects.